michnard/Microdialysis_Paper/README.md

 It is reccomended to run all the scripts in the environment specifications above:

+If using mamba (reccomended), use

+>> mamba env create -f Microdialysis.yml

+or the equivalent conda command

 >> conda env create -f environment.yml

 and then

+>> mamba activate Microdialysis

+or

 >> conda activate Microdialysis